Meet Our Staff

 Joshua Swift (they/he), Office Manager | 413.586.5855 ext.
 170 | email@example.com

 Joshua has a degree in psychology, dance, and facilitation from Hampshire College.
-They handle event and data management and provide support to all of Valley’s programs.
+They handle office, administrative, and data management for Valley and provide support to all of Valley’s programs.
 Prior to working at Valley, they worked as a Care Resource Coordinator with Partners in Health on the MA COVID-19 response.
-They live in Belchertown with three friends, their cat, and three chickens.
+They live in Belchertown with their loved ones, two cats, and three chickens.

 2023 Board Members